jli262/AI6103-YOLOv4-Reimplementation/README.md

 ### mAP curve

-The trained model on VOC2007 dataset and the mAP curse is shown in the figure below:
+The trained model on VOC2007 dataset and the mAP curse is shown in the figure below (May Modify the `model_path` and `image_path`in evals.py first):

 ![mAP Curve](mAP_Curve.png)